-To edit either the horizontal or vertical components of a curve handle, the user just needs to change the viewing angle relative to the segment node.
-A steep angle lets the user edit the horizontal component, a glancing viewing angle the vertical component.
+To edit either the horizontal or vertical components of a curve handle, change the viewing angle relative to the segment node.
+A steep angle allows you to edit the horizontal component, with a glancing viewing angle of the vertical component.

-Curve handles
+Curve handles are shown.

 The green circle of the curve handle indicates the smoothing type of the node (manual direction, straight, or smooth).
-Clicking on a green circle while pressing the Ctrl key toggles between the types.
+Clicking a green circle while pressing the Ctrl key switches between the types.

-Indication of node type in green circle: (left) smooth with manual directions (middle) straight (right) smooth with automatic directions
+The images show the indication of node type in a green circle: (left) smooth with manual directions (middle) straight (right) smooth with automatic directions.

 The segmentation of the street shapes defines the segmentation of the neighboring lot shapes.
-Thus, the user should keep an eye on the overall number of segments per curve to avoid issues such as e.g. narrowly subdivided facades.
+The overall number of segments per curve can help you avoid issues such as narrowly subdivided facades.